petekinnecom/test_launcher/README.md

 ```

 Test Launcher will not use spring if the `DISABLE_SPRING=1` environment variable is set.

+### Priorities

+Test Launcher searches for tests based on your input.

+Suppose you type `test_launcher thing`.
+It will run tests using this priority preference:

+1. A single test file
+  - matches on `thing_test.rb`

+1. A single, specific test method name or partial name
+  - `def test_the_thing`

+1. Multiple test method names in the same file
+  - `def test_the_thing` and `def test_the_other_thing`

+1. Any test file based on a generic search
+  - runs `stuff_test.rb` because it found the word `thing` inside of it

+If your looks like it's specifying a line number (e.g. `file_test.rb:17`), that search will be preferred.

+Any time it matches multiple files, it will default to running the most recently edited file.
+You can append `--all` if you want to run all matching tests, even if they are in different engines/gems!

 ### Running all tests you've changed: